 CURE has exceptional future opportunities for a Pediatric Orthopedic Surgeon at its hospitals around the world.
 The Pediatric Orthopedic Surgeon is also responsible for teaching and training on the principles and techniques of orthopedic surgical care to other physicians who may be training at the hospital; overseeing the practice of surgery by these physicians; and continuing to facilitate improvement in the quality of care, education, and administration of the orthopedic surgery department.

-Examine pediatric patients, determine need for clinical laboratory tests and interpret examination findings and test results.
+Examine patients, determine the need for clinical laboratory tests, and interpret examination findings and test results.

-Prescribe appropriate orthopedic treatments based on findings and results.
+Prescribe appropriate orthopedic surgical treatments based on findings and results.

 Apply surgical procedures and coordinate operations with the anesthesiologist.

-Treat pediatric patients suffering from surgical shock, postoperative hemorrhage and other complications.
+Treat patients suffering from surgical shock, postoperative hemorrhage, and other complications.

 Direct other operating room staff in procedures for preoperative and postoperative care and operating room techniques.